 They did it for themselves.

-Look, Republicans have this opportunity, and Rick's probably gonna disagree with a lot of this.
+Look, Republicans have this opportunity, and Rick's probably going to disagree with a lot of this.

 The next 14 weeks will probably decide all this, Rick.

-Uh this this listen, you not only does this president still have an opportunity to win in the midterms, I'm not sure it's gonna be a banner year, but I do agree that a lot of these things would that you just mentioned would go very far to keep the Republicans in power in both houses.
+Listen, not only does this president still have an opportunity to win in the midterms, I'm not sure it's going to be a banner year, but I do agree that a lot of these things that you just mentioned would go very far to keep the Republicans in power in both houses.

 But not only that, I keep saying to my Democrat friends, don't think for a second that this man cannot be re-elected for a second term because he can't.